Emily S. Keyes, Agent

 Emily is also looking for a select list of commercial fiction which includes fantasy & science fiction, women’s fiction, along with pop culture and humor titles.
 She is not looking for poetry, short stories, screenplays or anything that is “publishable” and not amazing.

-You can send it to firstname.lastname@example.org with the query and the first ten pages pasted into the body of the email.
+You can send it to email@example.com with the query and the first ten pages pasted into the body of the email.
 No attachments.
-Emily is currently closed to queries.
+Emily will be closed to unsolicited queries in July and August 2019.

 For information on how to write a query letter, read The Short Fuse Guide to Query Letters.